ethras/flow-maestro/commands/onboarding.md

 # `/onboarding` — Flow Maestro Setup

+Treat `/onboarding` as shorthand for this `commands/onboarding.md` runbook.
+Reference the file path when sharing steps so collaborators (and agents) read the Markdown instead of expecting a slash command to execute.

 Use this script when a repository is adopting Flow Maestro's OpenSpec-style workflow.
 The goal is to install assets, register projects, and understand the simplified `/ideate → /blueprint → /work → /qa` loop.

 ---